lioipu/GoldDigger/README.md

 ## 🙌 Credits

-Built with care by [Your Name].
+Built with care by Lior Elimelech.
-Gold pricing API powered by [insert API name here, if applicable].

 ## 📄 License